Juanvvc/crypto/slides/A3-ofensiva.md

 ![bg left:40%](images/generic/pexels-pixabay-38533.jpg)

 - You work for the finance department of a big company (100MM EUR)
-- Your work involves transfering large amounts of money
+- Your work involves transferring large amounts of money
 - One day, you receive a phone call from a lawyer

 > Note: background stock images from pexels: https://www.pexels.com/